 $ cd ~/Downloads/ ~/Downloads$ unzip Golden\ Axe.zip Archive: Golden Axe.zip inflating: _DOSGAME.TXT inflating: A inflating: AMAZON.SPR ##### snipped

-- Install DOSBox using the package manager in the terminal.
+- Install DOSBox using your system's package manager.

 $ sudo apt update && sudo apt install --assume-yes dosbox # Ubuntu and Debian